 David Mathison, CEO of the CDO Club and CDO Summit, shared those numbers with CMSWire after NIKE Inc. promoted Adam Sussman from Director of Global Strategy and Development to the newly created position of CDO.

-Watch Mathison Explaining The 3 Roles CDO’s Must Play to Succeed in Any Industry
+Watch Mathison Explain the 3 Roles CDO’s Must Play to Succeed in Any Industry

 Chalk it up to digital transformation: NIKE, for example, expects e-commerce to generate $7 billion of the $50 billion in revenue it anticipates by fiscal 2020.
 Sussman will lead the elite team of top marketers responsible for the development of digital products and services across various digital properties and brand platforms.